Places

 - Travel to DMZ with authorized guide; debrief with reconciliation partners supporting North Korean refugees.

-- Consider adding the Odusan Observatory and Imjingak Peace Park for expanded context.
+- Add the Odusan Observatory and Imjingak Peace Park if the group wants broader historical context.

 Jeju Island Retreat